emustudio/emuStudio/README.md

 ![emuStudio Build](https://github.com/emustudio/emuStudio/workflows/emuStudio%20Build/badge.svg)

 [emuStudio](https://www.emustudio.net/) is a desktop application used for computers emulation and writing programs for emulated computers.
-It extensible - acting as a framework it encourages developers to write their own computer emulator.
-It is a free software.
+It extensible; it encourages developers to write their own computer emulators.

-The main goal of emuStudio is support learning process about older but important computers, or abstract machines, and having fun.
-Nowadays the ability to write programs for old computers is probably not really interesting for the programming market, but I guess emulation has always be more about fun, trying to keeping alive something which was outstanding in it's peak, and preserve some memories.
+Main goal of emuStudio is support learning about older but important computers, or abstract machines, while having fun.
+Nowadays the ability to write programs for old computers is probably not quite interesting for the market, but I guess emulation has always be more about fun, trying to keeping alive something which was outstanding in it's peak, and preserve memories.

 emuStudio is very appropriate for using at schools, e.g. when students are doing first steps in assembler, or when they are taught about computers history.
 For example, emuStudio is used at [Technical University of Košice](http://www.fei.tuke.sk/en)